etienneq/star-trek-timeline/README.md

 This library automatically sorts all entries chronologically as excactly as possible using a number of criteria (given stardate, publication date, episode number etc.).
 If needed entries can be placed manually at a certain place on the timeline.

-An API will be provided to read the timeline in an object-oriented fashion.
+An API is provided that returns the timeline in an object-oriented fashion.
-Additionally it will be possible to filter timeline entries by year, series etc.
+It's planned to add the possibility to filter timeline entries by year, series etc.

 ## Prerequisites